miracl/maas-sdk-dotnet/README.md

 # Miracl API

-## Details and usage for manual authentication
+## Details and usage for authentication

 All interaction with API happens through a `MiraclClient` object.
 Each application needs to construct an instance of `MiraclClient`.